KrishiPate/Movie-Recommendation-System-2/README.md

 2. Content Based Recommendation and
 3. Collaborative Recommendation.

-The similarity code for each of them was calculated and the best results weere given as the outputs.
+The similarity score for each of them was calculated and the best results were given as the outputs.

 The TMDB API was used to access the varius attributes of a movie depending on its movie id.